rubyonjets/jets/README.md

 ### Jets Controllers

 A Jets controller handles a web request and renders a response.
-Here's an example
+Here's an example:

 `app/controllers/posts_controller.rb`: